 Dragstrip Only Use - There are probably a few of you out there who plan to build up your Mustang as a drag-only car.
-That’s awesome – but it’s important that you find the right gear ratio for getting your Pony down the quarter mile the quickest.
-With a drag setup, there are many other factors that go into figuring out what will make your car the fastest at the strip including size of your rear tires and transmission specifically.
+That’s awesome – but it’s important that you find the right gear ratio for getting your pony down the quarter-mile the quickest.
+With a drag setup, there are many other factors that go into figuring out what will make your car the fastest at the strip including the size of your rear tires and transmission specifically.

 A Note About Your Speedometer